Achatina vassei: Shell description

 The somewhat thin and fragile shell is small compared to what is known from the other achatinids in southern Africa, its length/height is less than 45 mm with about 7½ whorls.
 (This description is in contradiction to Connolly (1925), who probably attributes a wrongly identified shell 63.2 mm long to this taxon – a statement not repeated in his 1939 monograph.)
 The length is always more than two times the maximum diameter, which is situated at about the level of the apex of the aperture.
 The length of the aperture is always less than half that of the shell; the length of the last whorl in front view is always under three quarters of the total length.
 The apex is comparatively blunt.
 The whorls are hardly convex, including the body whorl.
 The aperture is fairly narrow (greatest width just under the middle) with a thin outer lip; the columella is white, short and narrow, concave with a slight twist, obliquely truncate close to the base.
 The nepionic whorls are wrinkled and granulose, though always worn in the material studied.
 The sculpture consists of regular and close wrinkles resulting in a reticulate-granulate pattern, very prominent below the sutures but well visible on all whorls; in addition there are very faint growth striae.
 All specimens exhibit a close and fine zebra pattern with irregular, orange-brown flames on a yellowish-brown background; there is a very thin and deciduous periostracum.
 On the whole this seems to be a well-defined taxon because of the size, shape and sculpture of the shell.

 Anatomy

-Unfortunately no material is available for investigating the vital genital anatomy.
+No material is available for investigating the vital genital anatomy.
 Incidentally, the animal of the type is still present withdrawn in the shell.
 This implies that, after more than a century, at least studies of a molecular nature and of the radula are still feasible.
 However, the latter can only be done after destroying the shell which for a holotype of a presumably rare species is certainly not advisable.
 At the moment no suggestion as to generic classification of ‘Achatina’ vassei can be made.